simphotonics/sample_statistics/README.md

 To access sample statistics use the class [`Stats`][Stats].
 It calculates sample statistics in a lazy fashion and caches results to avoid expensive calculations if the same quantity is accessed repeatedly.
+If the random sample changes use the method `updateCache()` to recalculate the sample statistics.

 ```Dart
  import 'package:sample_statistics/sample_statistics.dart'